WordPress But Not As We Know It

 One Step Forward...

-So, Gutenberg should be a significant step forward for WordPress however, there is a problem.
+So, Gutenberg should be a significant step forward for WordPress however, there maybe a problem.

 WordPress has always been proud of its backwards compatibility and it has endeavoured to maintain compatibility with older versions of WordPress so that they do not break the platform in terms of the core and plugins.
 They have always followed a "design for the majority" philosophy, which argues that the "average WordPress user simply wants to be able to write without problems or interruption."
 New versions have always coped with content produced using older versions.
 The advantage of such a system is that their users have stayed with them because upgrading has not meant abandoning or having to reproduce the content they had already created with WordPress.

 The downside of backwards compatibility is that the source code has become large and outdated.
 In fact, WordPress can still run on a version of a programming language (PHP v5.2.4) that is so old it has not been supported since 2011!

 Gutenberg is a departure from the 'backwards compatibility' philosophy in that it's expected to break some sites.
 It's likely that once it's incorporated into the source code, some users will experience problems the next time they try to edit a page or post.

 At the moment WordPress is receiving a number of reviews some of which praise the plugin, more than half of which are complaints and pleas from WordPress website owners due to the "test" Gutenberg plugin breaking their site or causing an issue (at the time of writing this article there were 245 (1 star ratings) to 170 (5 star ratings).

 Checking back just over a month later (August 8) and with the release of WordPress v4.9.8 which contains an invite to "Test the new editor today", or the option to install the Classic plugin; there are 468 (1 star ratings) to 213 (5 star ratings).